 The price does not include travel to/from Gressoney, ski passes, lunches, drinks.

 Additional helicopter flights may be purchased (typically 150€ per person per flight, but varies according to distance and group size).

 The goal is to ski a minimum of 4,000m in descents on the 4 heliski days.
-Should any of the drops be cancelled, the client will be refunded the recoverable costs and the guide will take you skiing at a resort off-piste instead.
+Should any of the drops be cancelled the guide will take you skiing at a resort off-piste instead.

 BOOK WITH CONFIDENCE

 £2.50 per person of the cost of any air package is paid to the Civil Aviation Authority to provide ATOL Protection to you.
 This means the money paid for these arrangements is fully protected.
 Our ATOL number is ATOL 2911.
 For more information see our booking terms and conditions.

 ABTOT provides protection for your booking as set out in Holiday Information.

 Ski Club Winter Arrangements limited (trading as Mountain Tracks)